cs-fullstack-2020-spring/react-fetch-pokemon-bdavis171/README.md

 # Use the external Pokedex API
+#### Looks great, like the background image and the onclick functionality.
+Would have liked to see a comment above your render method
+#### Score : 5/5
 Write a simple application for displaying pokemon from the API https://pokeapi.co/

 Start by just displaying the Pokemon names in a grid with a header on the page.